Generation X: To Be Continued...

 Is it fair to say we don’t have our own legacy yet?
 Reflecting on my own life, it is true that at fifty-five I feel I am only just getting started.
 I wonder if perhaps this is a trait I share with my Gen X siblings.
 Perhaps we are the late bloomers?

 I am exploring life as newly single and embarking on a second career.
 I dove into the subject of self-healing recently and embarked on finally writing “that novel.”
 I’ve learned about manifesting from my daughter and embrace it daily.
-I’ve shifted from aerobic workouts to weight lifting-also thanks to my millennial son's tutelage-and I am aiming to go back to school.
-This is undoubtedly my happiest and most energetic time, so I’m eager to see what it yields.
+I’ve shifted from aerobic workouts to weight lifting; this is undoubtedly my happiest and most energetic time, so I’m eager to see what it yields.

 It reminds me of the book, The Secret Power of Middle Children by Katrin Schumann and Catherine Salmon, which defends why middle children so often turn out to be the most successful.
 If their theory is true, it won’t be long before Gen X takes the stage.
 If my generational brothers and sisters are anything like me, then the best is yet to come!